harpreetsahota204/janus-vqa-fiftyone/README.md

 Janus-Pro excels in both **multimodal understanding** and **text-to-image generation**.
 It achieves this by decoupling the visual encoding for these two tasks, which mitigates the conflict between them.

-**NOTE:** This plugin only supports the multimodal understanding tasks.
+**NOTE:** This plugin only supports multimodal understanding tasks.
 Janus-Pro demonstrates superior performance in the following areas:

 *   **General Image Understanding**: Janus-Pro exhibits impressive comprehension when handling inputs from various contexts.
 This suggests a broad understanding of image content and its relationship to textual descriptions.

-*  **Object Recognition and Scene Description**: The model is capable of describing scenes in detail, identifying objects, and understanding their spatial relationships within an image.
+*  **Object Recognition and Scene Description**: The model can describe scenes in detail, identify objects, and understand their spatial relationships within an image.
 For example, it can describe a coastal landscape with rock formations, ocean waves, and a beach with cliffs.

 *   **Landmark Recognition**: Janus-Pro can recognize famous landmarks.
 For instance, it can identify the West Lake in Hangzhou, China, specifically the Three Pools Mirroring the Moon island.

 *   **Text Recognition**: Janus-Pro can perform text recognition within images, such as identifying the text "Serving Soul since Twenty Twelve" on a blackboard.

-*   **Understanding of Complex Visual Content**: The model can understand and interpret images with complex scenes, such as the Tom and Jerry themed cake, where it can describe the characters, the cake decorations, and background story.
+* **Understanding of Complex Visual Content**: The model can understand and interpret images with complex scenes, such as the Tom and Jerry-themed cake, where it can describe the characters, the cake decorations, and the background story.

 The model's ability to perform well on these varied benchmarks highlights its versatility in handling a range of multimodal understanding tasks.
 While Janus-Pro shows strong performance in multimodal understanding, it is noted that the input resolution is limited to 384 × 384, which can affect its performance in fine-grained tasks such as OCR.

-Whatever the task you are looking for, just pass it in to the `question` parameter in the operator or the UI.
+Whatever the task you are looking for, pass it in to the `question` parameter in the operator or the UI.

 ## Operator Usage via SDK